 Dr Ian Cameron, Director of Public Health at Leeds City Council, added: Self care is very important for people with long term conditions, especially during winter.
 There are lots of excellent resources and help available from websites such as Stay Well This Winter, NHS Choices and the Self Care Forum, which can help you to manage your condition.”

-For more information on self care and how to stay well throughout the winter visit www.nhs.uk/staywell.
+If you want to know more about self care and how to stay well throughout the winter, please follow the link to NHS choices website: www.nhs.uk/staywell.

 Notes to editors: